matsim-org/viz-server/Readme.md

 package command must be executed like this

 ```
-mvn clean package assembly:single
+mvn clean package
 ```

-The working directory must be set to the component that's supposed to be bundled.
-If you want to create a 'fat jar' for the auth server the working directory should be `<project-foler>/auth`.
-For the file server the working directory is `<project-folder>/files`.

-At the moment both components must be packaged individually.
+The generated jar can be found in the projects target folder.
+For the auth component this woult be `<project-foler>/auth/target/`.